eatyourpeas/dka-calculator-api/README.md

 }
 ```

-# To Do
+## To Do

-Wire up OpenAPI
+1. Wire up OpenAPI
-Fix resuscitation start_date_time to be a time also
+2. Fix resuscitation start_date_time to be a time also
-Validate
+3. Validate calculations
+4. Implement a database if needed server-side
-Anything else
+5. anything else